xp-song/Intro2R/README.md

 * The _'slides'_ folder.
 It contains the presentation slides for the workshop.

 * The _'data'_ folder.
-It contains example datasets we will use in this workshop
+It contains example datasets we will use in this workshop.

 * The _'admin'_ folder.
 It contains files/examples that will be mentioned during the course.